Delivering Employment Experience in Totality

 Moreover, employees needs and aspirations keep changing with time.
 The branding strategy must draw the complete picture, carefully crafting the ways to impact employee experience across all touch points, on an ongoing basis.
 An abrupt or short-sighted strategy will fail to optimize the output.

-How to Deliver an Absolute Employment Experience ?
+How to Deliver an Absolute Employment Experience?

 Effectively auditing and managing employee lifecycle can help organizations create a total employment experience for their workforce.
 However, this exercise must be conducted for everyone, including trainees, pre-hires, just-hires, active candidates, passive candidates, re-hires and the rejected candidates.

 Most organizations will need to modify their hiring process and bring a change in their culture to make this happen.
 They are in habit of not maintaining contacts with candidates who got rejected in the hiring process and treating resources with due respect once they are onboard.
-It must be noted that the new breed of professionals place respect much higher than other motivators.

 Delivering Branded Experience through Various Touch Points